 Data privacy

-If the opportunity for the input of personal or business data (email addresses, name, addresses) is given, the input of these data takes place voluntarily. neuroomNet expressly declares that the data will not be passed on to third parties.
+If the opportunity for the input of personal or business data (email addresses, name, addresses) is given, the input of these data takes place voluntarily. neuroomNet expressly declares that it will not pass this data on to third parties.

-The collection and use of your data is strictly in accordance with the provisions of the German Federal Data Protection Act (BDSG) and the German Telemedia Act (TMG).
+The collection and use of your data is strictly in accordance with the provisions of the Federal Data Protection Act (BDSG) and the Telemedia Act (TMG).

 However, we would like to take this opportunity to point out the general dangers of Internet use over which we have no control.
-Especially in e‑mail traffic, your data is not secure without further precautions and may be collected by third parties under certain circumstances.
+Especially in e‑mail traffic, your data is not secure without further precautions and can possibly be captured by third parties.

 Newsletter

-You can register on our website to receive our newsletter.
+You can sign up to receive our newsletter on our website.
 We need your e‑mail address for this.
-In addition, we have to check, in compliance with the relevant legal regulations, whether you are actually the owner of the e‑mail address provided and would like to receive the newsletter.
+In addition, we must check, in compliance with the relevant legal regulations, whether you are actually the owner of the e‑mail address provided and would like to receive the newsletter.
 We therefore collect information that makes such verification possible.
 The data collected in this context is used for sending and receiving the newsletter.
-They have no other purpose and are not passed on to third parties.
-Apart from the information required for sending the newsletter, no other data is collected from our side.
+They have no other purpose and are not shared with third parties.
+Apart from the information required for sending the newsletter, no further data is collected by our side.
 As the sending and receiving of newsletters is dependent on your consent, you can revoke this consent to the collection and storage of your data at any time without giving reasons.
-To do so, use the “unsubscribe function” provided in the newsletter.
+To do so, use the “unsubscribe” function provided in the newsletter.

-Within the framework of the legal imprint obligation, we have to publish our contact details.
-These are sometimes used by third parties to send unsolicited advertising and information.
-We hereby object to any sending of advertising material of any kind not expressly authorised by us.
-Furthermore, we expressly reserve the right to take legal action against the unwanted and unsolicited sending of advertising material.
+As part of the legal imprint obligation, we must publish our contact details.
+These are sometimes used by third parties to send unsolicited advertisements and information.
+We hereby object to any sending of advertising material of any kind not expressly authorized by us.
+Furthermore, we expressly reserve the right to take legal action against the unsolicited sending of advertising material.
 This applies in particular to so-called spam e‑mails, spam letters and spam faxes.
-We would like to point out that the unauthorised transmission of advertising material can affect both competition law, civil law and criminal law offences.
+We would like to point out that the unauthorized transmission of advertising material can affect both competition law, civil law and criminal law offences.
 Spam e‑mails and spam faxes in particular can lead to high claims for damages if they disrupt business operations by overflowing mailboxes or fax machines.

 Google Maps Plugin

-We use a plugin of the internet service Google Maps on our website to show our location.
+We use a plugin of the internet service Google Maps on our website to display our location.
 The operator of Google Maps is Google Inc., located in the USA, CA 94043, 1600 Amphitheatre Parkway, Mountain View.
-When you use Google Maps on our website, information about the use of this website and your IP address is transmitted to a Google server in the USA and also stored on this server.
+By using Google Maps on our website, information about the use of this website and your IP address is transmitted to a Google server in the USA and also stored on this server.
 We have no knowledge about the exact content of the transmitted data, nor about their use by Google.
 In this context, the company denies the connection of the data with information from other Google services and the collection of personal data.
 However, Google may transmit the information to third parties.
-If you deactivate Javascript in your browser, you will prevent Google Maps from running.
+If you disable Javascript in your browser, you prevent Google Maps from running.
 However, you will then also not be able to use any map display on our website.
-By using our website, you consent to the collection and processing of information by Google Inc. as described above.
-You can find out more about the data protection provisions and terms of use for Google Maps here: https://www.google.com/intl/de_de/help/terms_maps.html.
+By using our website, you consent to the described collection and processing of information by Google Inc. You can find out more about the privacy policy and terms of use for Google Maps here: https://www.google.com/intl/de_de/help/terms_maps.html.